Embeddings between Barron spaces with higher order activation functions: Embeddings between Barron spaces involving RePU

-for all $x,y\in[a,b]$.
-This well-known theorem follows straightforwardly from several applications of integration by parts.
+for $n-1\leq \alpha<n$ [\cite{de_oliveira_review_2014}].
 For fixed $y$, both the series and remainder parts can be written in the form of \eqref{eq:integral_formulation} using a suitably chosen measure.
 To prove this, we use the following two lemmas.
-The first lemma deals with the series part.
-This lemma is similar to Theorem 2 in [\cite{chen_power_2022}].
-However, the proof for the full statement in [\cite{chen_power_2022}] is contained in a currently unpublished paper.
-Hence, for completeness, we have provided this proof.
+The first lemma deals with the sum part, whereas the second lemma deals with the remainder part.
+For the proofs of both lemma's, we refer the reader to the appendix.